The Kramers vs the Oscars…

 Hulk Rating: /10

 This is my entry for the Order in Court blogathon run by Second Sight Cinema and Cinemaven’s Essays from the Couch.
-The film is Kramer vs Kramer (1979) and stars Dustin Hoffman, Meryl Streep and Justin Henry.
-More films on this blog with this cast include Tootsie (Hoffman) and Mamma Mia (Streep).
-Kramer vs Kramer also features in the list, 5 Child Actors in relation to Justin Henry’s performance in this film.
+More films on this blog with this cast include Hoffman in Tootsie, Family Business and The Graduate.
+Streep is reviewed in Heartburn and Mamma Mia.
+Kramer vs Kramer also features in 5 Child Actors with Justin Henry’s performance in this film.